 - 1 cup diced ripe peach

-- Brush a 9” springform pan with butter and line with parchment paper, brush the parchment paper with butter as well.
+- Melt the butter in a microwave-safe bowl for 20-30 seconds.
+Brush a 9” springform pan with some melted butter, line with parchment paper, and brush the parchment paper with butter as well.
+Set the pan aside and allow the rest of the melted butter to cool.

 - Preheat oven to 350°F.